Stelbloom/Applicant-Classifier/README.md

 # Applicant Role-Fit Classifier

-> A machine learning project born from a simple frustration: applying to dozens of jobs and having no idea which ones I actually stood a chance at.
+> A machine learning project born from a cheer determination: Applying to dozens of jobs and having no idea which ones I actually stood a chance at.

 ## Why I built this